bmdcpp/bmdc/BMDC-Readme.txt

 - libtar (Note: For Backup/Restore options )
 - libnotify >= 0.4.1 ( Note: For popups notifications )
 - xattr ( Note: for storing hashes beside files to not always re-hash )
-- also python2-dbus and qdbus for Media Spam (/kaff and /vlc)

 Compiling:
 ----------